 “Each generation therefore continues, on the one hand, the mode of activity transmitted to it, but in radically transformed circumstances, and on the other hand, it modifies the old circumstances by engaging in a radically different activity; these facts can be distorted by speculation by making recent history the goal of previous history: this is how, for example, the discovery of America is given this end: to help the French Revolution to break out.”
-Marx and Engels, The German Ideology, 1846
+Karl Marx and Friedrich Engels, The German Ideology, 1846

 B. Man cannot totally reinvent himself

-“God has marked the minds of men with certain characters, which, like the defects of their bodies, may be slightly amended, but which cannot be entirely reformed and changed into quite contrary characters.”
+“God has marked the minds of men with certain characters, which, like the defects of their bodies, maybe slightly amended, but which cannot be entirely reformed and changed into quite contrary characters.”
 Locke

 III. … but can be used to create something new

 A. It is by relying on the past that revolutions allow for progress